 It would be better to use big ceramic tiles (60×60 cm) on small kitchens to make the area seem bigger.
 The less grout you see, the more spacious the kitchen looks like.

 Stuck with small tiles?
-Reduce the gap between tiles and use a grout with a colour that’s almost invisible between each tile.
+Reduce the gap between tiles and use grout with a colour that’s almost invisible between each tile.

 Choosing a tile design, colour, and pattern